jbcolme/seg2js/README.md

 ### Get the handle of a file and read headers

 The first thing is to get a handle of a file.
-You can look at the example locatedinexamples/example1.html.
+You can look at the example located in examples/example1.html.
 Then you should read the headers.
 For that you must first create a headers object

     let seg2headers = seg2js.createHeader();